mkdecisiondev/devdocs/aws/introduction-to-aws/credentials-setup/credentials-setup.md

 This tutorial will teach you how to set up your AWS CLI keys in order to upload your Lambda functions within the repository.
 If you follow these instructions, you should in theory be able to upload to the TFE Workspace so long as you use `pnpm run package` and `pnpm run deploy`.
 Right now, this implementation will only work if you’re on a \*NIX system (OS X, Unix, or Linux) or if you’ve managed to get Bash to work on Windows.

 First, you must log into AWS with your MK Decision account.
-Assuming you signed in with your own account, log out, and when you’re given the option to log in again, look for the link that says "Sign in to a different account.”
+Assuming you signed in with your own account, log out, and when you’re given the option to log in again, look for the link that says "Sign in to a different account."
 It should look like this:

 ![alt text](images/image2.png)

-You’ll be brought to this page:

-![alt text](images/image5.png)

-Type in “mkdecision”.
-When you hit “Next,” you’ll be brought to a new login page where you can sign in using your username and password.
-Once you’re logged in, go to IAM and click on “Users”.
+Type in "mkdecision".
+When you hit "Next," you’ll be brought to a new login page where you can sign in using your MK Decision username and password.
+Once you’re logged in, go to IAM.
+On the left side of the page, click on "Users".
 Then select your username.
 You will be brought to this page:

+![alt text](images/image5.png)

-Click on the “Security Credentials” tab.
+Click on the "Security Credentials" tab.
 You will see this.

 ![alt text](images/image4.png)

-You need to click “Create access key” (note: if you are unable to do so, that probably means that you haven’t enabled multi factor authentication, so get that done and then try this again).
-You will see a pop up with a column that says “Access key ID” and another that says Secret access key, which will be masked unless you click “Show” next to it.
+You need to click "Create access key" (note: if you are unable to do so, that probably means that you haven’t enabled multi factor authentication, so get that done and then try this again).
+You will see a pop up with a column that says "Access key ID" and another that says Secret access key, which will be masked unless you click "Show" next to it.

 Do not close the window, but type in your console `aws configure --profile mkdecision`.
 You will be asked to input your Access Key ID, Secret Access Key, default region, and default output format.
 You should input your data as follows: